lter/im-manual/site-personnel.md

 *Note that Google sheets, unlike Excel sheets or csv files, save data continuously as it is entered.*

 ### Overall workflow ###
 -  The LTERHub-ex-im file automatically creates a backup and downloads current information from the LTERHub **on the 15th of each month**.
+If your edits have not been pushed up to the database when this happens, they will be lost.
-Each site has its own tab in the spreadsheet.
+-  Each site has its own tab in the spreadsheet.
 Before you plan to make edits, please identify one editor per site and request file edit access for them by [**logging in to LTERHub**](https://lternetwork.force.com/lterhub/s/login/) and starting a support case (teal-colored button).
-Your sheet will be refreshed with the current data at the same time edit access is granted.
 -  Using the instructions below, make edits to your site's personnel list.
 Where you do not have changes to make, simply leave the field blank or with the existing information.
-Try to concentrate the editing into a short period of time to avoid the issue of users logging in and making their own conflicting edits.
 -  While you are making edits, your case remains open in LTERHub.
-When edits are completed, update your case to notify the LTER Network Office.
+When edits are completed, notify the LTER Network Office - either by email or by submitting a case in LTERHub.
--  At this time, uploading back to LTERHub is not fully automated so that any unexpected behaviors can be quickly identified and corrected.
-When your upload has been completed, the spreadsheet will be refreshed and you will be notified, so you can easily confirm that the information is correct.
+-  At this time, data is still being manually pushed to LTERHub, so that any unexpected behaviors can be quickly identified and corrected.
+When we have pushed your data, we will notify you, so you can easily confirm that the information is correct.
 -  Your case will be closed out.

 ### Row and Column Descriptions ###